LagoVista/docs/Scripting/OutputCommandCreate.md

 ```
 //  The minimum function is
-function onExecute(command) {
+function onExecute() {
     ...
 }

 //  Additional parameters can be passed in by the method that initiates sending the command
-function onExecute(command, arg1, arg2) {
+function onExecute(arg1, arg2) {
     ...
 }
 ```

 To build the actual command you will need to assign properties to the command, you can only set values that you have [defined](../Workflows/OutputCommandFields.md) as part of your output command.

-For our example below our Output Command has three fields assigned
+For our example below our Output Command has four fields assigned
 1. messageid
 2. arg1
 3. arg2